The Irritable Vegan

 To make this tomato ketchup you will need:

-- Garlic-infused oil to fry the spices and add a hint of garlic flavour.
+• Garlic-infused oil to fry the spices and add a hint of FODMAP free garlic flavour.

-- Asafoetida to replace the allium flavour of onions and garlic which is typically used to flavour commercial ketchup.
+• Asafoetida to replace the allium flavour of onions and garlic typically used to flavour commercial ketchup.

 See the recipe card below for quantities and the detailed FODMAP ingredient notes for low FODMAP portions and considerations.